-We hold an economic interest and are the sole managing member in Spark HoldCo, with affiliates of Mr. Maxwell and majority shareholder holding the remaining economic interests in Spark HoldCo.
+We hold an economic interest and are the sole managing member in Spark HoldCo, with affiliates of Mr. Maxwell holding the remaining economic interests in Spark HoldCo.
 As a result, we consolidate the financial position and results of operations of Spark HoldCo, and reflect the economic interests owned by these affiliates as a non-controlling interest.
-The Company and affiliates owned the following economic interests in Spark HoldCo at March 31, 2024 and December 31, 2023, respectively.